 We recommend using our payoff calculator to see how much you’ll pay in interest with the Slate Edge if it does take you more than 12 months to pay off the balance.
 If that number is less than $100, the Slate makes the most sense for you.
 But if it’s more than $100, you’re better off sticking to the longer introductory period on the Simplicity.

 Best card for someone who’s at risk of forgetting a bill: Citi Simplicity

-The Citi Simplicity card is the better pick for cardholders who occasionally forget to pay their bills on time.
-Unlike the Chase Slate card, the Citi Simplicity card doesn’t charge any late fees.
-So if you repeatedly slip up and pay your bill several days after it’s due, you won’t have to pay additional charges.
+The Citi Simplicity Card is the better pick for cardholders who occasionally forget to pay their bills on time.
+Unlike the Chase Slate Edge, the Citi Simplicity Card doesn’t charge any late fees.
+If you slip up and pay your bill several days after it’s due, you won’t have to pay additional charges.

 The Chase Slate Edge, by contrast, is less forgiving.
 There is a penalty APR and late fee involved with missed payments.

 The Chase Slate Edge and the Citi Simplicity Card offer some of the best introductory APR promotions around.
 But despite their similarities, these are very different cards.
 The Citi Simplicity offers one of the longest balance transfer periods and has a limited slate of fees, making it more forgiving than other credit cards and worth considering if you miss a payment.

 The Chase Slate Edge, by contrast, doesn’t offer as many months of carrying a balance.
 Still, the card’s sign-up bonus could help offset the cost of some interest on new purchases.

 *All information about the Chase Slate Edge has been collected independently by CreditCards.com and has not been reviewed by the issuer.